khushi6395/EmailMessage/README.md

 ## ▶️ How to Run the Project

 1. Clone or download the project.
-2. Open it in any Java IDE (Eclipse / IntelliJ / NetBeans).
+2. Open it in  Java IDE (Eclipse ).
 3. Add JavaMail API JAR files to the build path (if not using Maven).
 4. Compile and run the `Main.java` file.